 - 27:63 They told him, “Sir, when that fraud was still alive, we remember him saying, ‘Three days after I die, I’ll be raised from the dead.’

 - 27:64 We’re afraid that his disciples will steal the body and fake a miracle by telling everyone, ‘He has been raised from the dead.’
+And that would make things even worse than they were before.
 So, we’re asking you to secure the tomb for three days.

 - 27:65 Pilate told them, “Go ahead and take some soldiers to serve guard duty.
 Secure the site as best you can.

 - 27:66 So they went to the tomb, closed it, tagged it as sealed, and posted a guard.

 Pontius Pilate was the Roman governor of the province of Judea in what is now an area that includes Jerusalem and Tel Aviv.
 He ruled the region for a decade, from AD 26-36.

 This is the same answer Jesus gave Judas (26:25) and the high priest, Caiaphas (26:64).
 It’s one variation on the more direct response that Mark reported: “I am” (Mark 14:62).
 Jesus was confirming to Pilate that he is King of the Jews.
 Yet Pilate somehow seemed to know that Jesus was not an insurrectionist and was not a threat to the Roman Empire.

 The Greek word to describe Pilate’s reaction is sometimes translated “amazed,” or “surprised.”
 It can also mean “admired.”
 Some Bible scholars say Pilate looked kindly on Jesus because Jesus remained calm and dignified in the face of withering criticism.